 Our strategy is to increase our investment in general purpose, well located warehouse/distribution assets and reduce our direct exposure to all other asset types.
 We believe this strategy will lessen capital expenditures over time and mitigate revenue reductions on renewals and re-tenanting.
-To implement this strategy, we have been selling non-industrial assets and recapitalizing special purpose industrial assets, which generally have higher capitalization rates, and buying warehouse and distribution properties, which, in the current market, generally have lower capitalization rates.
-This strategy impacts growth in the short-term period.
+To implement this strategy, we have been selling non-industrial assets and recapitalizing special purpose industrial assets, which generally have higher capitalization rates, and buying warehouse and distribution properties, which generally have lower capitalization rates.
+We also may sell industrial properties outside of our target markets at capitalization rates higher than we expect to reinvest in our target markets.
+This strategy adversely impacts returns and cash flows in the short-term.
 There can be no assurance that the implementation of our strategy will lead to improved results or that we will be able to execute our strategy as contemplated or on terms acceptable to us.